Many things affect how your skin ages: your genes, your daily habits, and, the environment.

 - Do not sunbathe or visit tanning salons.

-- If you are in the sun between 10 a.m. and 3 p.m., wear protective clothing -- such as a hat with a 2 inch brim, long-sleeved shirt, and sunglasses with UV 400 lenses.
+- Wear protective clothing -- such as a hat with a 2 inch brim, long-sleeved shirt, pants, and sunglasses with UV 400 lenses.

 - Put on sunscreen lotion before going out in the sun to help protect your skin from UV light.
-Remember to reapply the lotion as needed.
+Remember to reapply the lotion every 2 hours, more if sweating or swimming.
 Always use products that are SPF (sun protection factor) 30 or higher.
 It is also important to choose broad spectrum products that provide both UVB and UVA protection.

 - Check your skin often for signs of skin cancer.
 If there are changes that worry you, call the doctor right away.
 The American Academy of Dermatology suggests everyone should have a yearly skin check by a doctor as part of a regular physical.